ktmeaton/ncov-recombinant/README.md

 > **Tip**: It is recommended to do a [fresh install](https://github.com/ktmeaton/ncov-recombinant#install) in a separate directory to test a newer version.

-Don't forget to update your conda environment!
+After pulling a fresh copy of the git repository, don't forget to update your conda environment!

 ```bash
 mamba env update -f workflow/envs/environment.yaml